monroyminerodiego/UPY/3rd_quarter/Programming_Paradigms/ReadMe.md

 ## Detailed Description
 * Class_Resources
-    * python101.py <br> File with a practical example of a class and their properties, such as Polymorphism.
+    * python101_example.py <br> File with a practical example of a class and their properties, such as Polymorphism.

 * Notebook
     * Study_cases.md <br> File where it gives a solution for two study cases.
 Activity made in teams
     * python101.py <br> File with a script using properties of classes, such as inheritance, abstraction or polymorphism.
+    * codes.py <br> File with a script of a class, using some of the properties of classes

 ## Change Log
+### 2023-10-04
+- Notebook: Creation of 'codes.py' file

 ### 2023-10-03
 - Notebook: Creation of 'python101.py' file
 - Creation of 'Class_Resources' folder